gtomato/Android-Kotlin-SQLiteHelper/README.md

 ### Installation
-To use Kotlin-JsonParser in gradle implemented project,
+To use Android-Kotlin SQLiteHelper in gradle implemented project,
 ```
 dependencies {
 	...